by Jenny Thompson, PhD, Director of Education

 “List of Alumni and Former Students Who Died in National Service in The Great War, 1914-1918,” Northwestern University Bulletin, The President’s Report For 1917-1919, 1920, 43.
 The number of deaths attributed to disease reflects the vast impact of the 1918 pandemic.

 Ironically, amidst this overwhelming setting of loss, people lived through the pandemic in an environment that had been restrained emotionally by the war.
 Expressions of patriotism — those overt, public manifestations of one’s support for the war — were both allowed and encouraged.
-In fact, they were practically required by the heavy hand of the increasingly powerful federal government.
+In fact, they were practically required by the heavy hand of an increasingly powerful federal government.
 But other emotions – fear, sorrow, disbelief, anger – were not as readily afforded spaces in which to be expressed publicly.
 And, because so many pandemic victims died at home, their loss was experienced as a private matter, not part of the national story.

 As historian Patricia Fallan observes of the 1918 pandemic: “The vast numbers of war deaths had already blunted the emotions of survivors.
 A terrible war subdued the normal community responses to an enormous loss of life at home.”